ofishida/VRCLoader/README.md

 Fix the project.

-Integrate with your cliend mod.
+Integrate with your client mod.

 Compile the project as a dll file.